 The Grassroots Approach relationship program was a most beneficial subject for Y11 and Y12 students about building successful relationships at present and for the future.

 It was an enlightening experience to hear practical and relevant ways in which the lessons could be applied in order to begin to turn any problematic relationship around.

-The team delivered a most beneficial subject for Y11 and Y12 students about relationships and how to build successful relationships at present and in the future.
-She gave us a detailed insight into the topic of how to build successful marriage as she related to our day to day life experiences to theories and approaches used in psychotherapy, integrating it with the timeless wisdom of Christ’s teachings.
-After listening to her presentation I personally started to adopt different approaches towards life and relationships on various levels.
-The presentation, for me, was like a new window had opened up.
+The program gave us a detailed insight into the topic of how to build successful marriage as it was related to our day to day life experiences with approaches used in psychotherapy, integrating it with the timeless wisdom of Christ’s teachings.
+After listening to the presentation it was easy to adopt the different approaches towards life and relationships on various levels.
+The presentation, for me personally, was like a new window had opened up.
 I learnt that most of the “unhealthy” relationships can become “healthy” by having the right approach and adopting the right attitude towards it.

-I would recommend this presentation to anyone – specially to students aged 16 years and over. “ Nora S.
+I would recommend this presentation to anyone – specially to students aged 16 years and over.
+Nora

-Mrs Kalloghlian (the founder of the program) discussed the importance of healthy relationships especially in marriage.
+The focus of the program was about the importance of healthy relationships – especially in marriage.

 With increasing rates of divorce and lack of understanding especially by adolescents, the program provided students with the

 knowledge and understanding of their responsibilities in having a successful marriage for the future.

 The program was beneficial in opening dialogue and discussion about marriage and the issues and problems people may encounter.
 Such information and discussions are often overlooked within schools with adolescents leaving school without the knowledge of how marriage works and the commitment necessary to make the relationship work.